microsoft/nn-Meter/README.md

 nn-Meter is a novel and efficient system to accurately predict the inference latency of DNN models on diverse edge devices.
-The key idea is dividing a whole model inference into kernels, i.e., the execution units of fused operators on a device, and conduct kernel-level prediction. nn-Meter contains two key techniques: (i) kernel detection to automatically detect the execution unit of model inference via a set of well-designed test cases; (ii) adaptive sampling to efficiently sample the most beneficial configurations from a large space to build accurate kernel-level latency predictors.
+The key idea is dividing a whole model inference into kernels, i.e., the execution units of fused operators on a device, and conduct kernel-level prediction.
 We currently evaluate four popular platforms on a large dataset of 26k models.
 It achieves 99.0% (mobile CPU), 99.1% (mobile Adreno 640 GPU), 99.0% (mobile Adreno 630 GPU), and 83.4% (Intel VPU) prediction accuracy.

 The current supported hardware and inference frameworks: